dizcza/MCMC_BinaryNet/README.md

 # MCMC Binary Net optimization

 This repo shows an alternative optimization of binary neural nets that uses forward pass only.
 No backward passes.
 No gradients.
 Instead, we can use Gibbs sampling to randomly select `flip_ratio` weights (connections) in any binary network and flip their signs (multiply by `-1`).
 Then, we can accept or reject a new candidate (new model weights) at MCMC step.
-Convergence is determined by `temperature` that slowly decreases with time.
+Convergence is determined by the temperature as a function of `flip_ratio` that slowly decreases with time.

 ## Requirements